Kev1CO/pyScienceMode2/documents/paper.md

 Emerging stimulation strategies (ibitoye2016strategies) and controls (rouse2019fes) to optimize a movement (molazadeh2021shared) or muscle force (doll2018dynamic) further pushes the devices capabilities.
 Most of the time, the electro stimulation devices are software limited preventing the user to freely control the stimulator.
 This limitation is ment to prevent the user from harming himself or the patient.
-Therefore, not all the stimulators on the market enables the possibility of controlling the stimulator from an external hardware as it is not approved by medical norm (trouver une ref).
+Therefore, not all the stimulators on the market enables the possibility of controlling the stimulator from an external hardware as it is not approved by medical norms (trouver une ref).
 For this reason, the Rehastim 2 is one of the most used electro-stimulator in research (find a ref).
 Thus, a need for a user-friendly python package that allows the user to control the stimulator at his best and in real-time is asked for.
 This package will enable the full and intuitive control of Rehastim devices mandatory for the testing of new rehabilitation protocols and further understand the underlying mechanisms of FES.